kubevela/kubevela/docs/en/platform-engineers/openapi-v3-json-schema.md

 ## How to use the generated JSON Schema of definition

-When a platform builder applies a WorkloadDefinition or TraitDefinition, a ConfigMap will be created in a namespace same as the definition (by default it will be in `vela-system` namespace) and labeled with `definition.oam.dev=schema`.
+When a platform builder applies a ComponentDefinition or TraitDefinition, a ConfigMap will be created in a namespace same as the definition (by default it will be in `vela-system` namespace) and labeled with `definition.oam.dev=schema`.

 ```shell